Auvergne-Rhône-Alpes France City Guides

 What to Do in Lyon, the City of Lights

 Lyon is one of the most beautiful cities in France.
 The capital city of the Auvergne-Rhône Alpes region is also one of France’s oldest cities, founded around 2,000 years ago.
-The city is basically a World Heritage site, filled with Roman ruins, historic districts, and a Renaissance Old Town.
+The city is basically a UNESCO World Heritage Site, filled with Roman ruins, historic districts, and a Renaissance Old Town.

 Are you planning a Lyon trip last minute?